SiliconLabs/wiseconnect/examples/featured/firmware_update/readme.md

 ## Getting Started

-### Instructions for Simplicity Studio IDE and Silicon Labs Devices (SoC and NCP Modes)
+### Instructions for Simplicity Studio IDE, and Silicon Labs Devices (SoC, and NCP Modes)

   Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to: